Clark Hunt: Chiefs return to success (2013–2017)

-Path to Super Bowl (2018–present)
+Path to Super Bowl (since 2018)

 The 2018 Chiefs finished with a 12–4 record and clinched a first-round playoff bye for the 2018–19 NFL playoffs.
 The Chiefs won in the divisional round and made the AFC Championship for the first time since the 1993 season and were set to host it for the first time in franchise history.
 They lost in overtime to the New England Patriots.
 In 2019, the Chiefs finished with a 12–4 record and again hosted the AFC Championship game.
 This time, however, the Chiefs won their first AFC Championship and brought home the Lamar Hunt Trophy, which was named after his father.
 The Chiefs then went on to win Super Bowl LIV, the second in their history and their first in 50 years.
 In his Super Bowl LIV trophy acceptance speech, he paid homage to his father’s trophy acceptance speech 50 years prior stating "It’s a beautiful trophy and I cannot think of a more perfect way to end the NFL's 100th season than receiving this trophy."
 The only change from his father’s speech was Lamar said "...the AFL's 10th season..."
 The following season, the Chiefs finished 14–2, setting a franchise record for wins in a season.
 The Chiefs played in Super Bowl LV, their second consecutive trip to the Super Bowl, but lost to the Tampa Bay Buccaneers 9–31, which was the team's largest margin of defeat in four seasons.
 In 2022, the Chiefs finished 14–3 and reached their third Super Bowl in four years.
 The Chiefs won their second Super Bowl in four years against the Philadelphia Eagles 38–35.
+In 2023, the Chiefs finished 11–6 and reached their fourth Super Bowl in five years.
+The Chiefs won their third Super Bowl in five years against the San Francisco 49ers 25–22 becoming the first team to win back to back Super Bowls since the New England Patriots in 2003 and 2004.

 NFL leadership

 In addition to the on-field resurgence of the team, Hunt is a leading voice among NFL owners.
-In 2019, Hunt was named Chairman of the influential NFL Finance Committee after serving as a member for seven years.
-Hunt is a member and former chairman of the NFL International Committee, and he also serves on the Management Council’s Executive Committee (CEC) and the Personal Conduct Committee.
+In 2019, Hunt was named Chairman of the influential NFL Finance Committee after being a member for seven years.
+Hunt is a member and former chairman of the NFL International Committee, and is also on the Management Council’s Executive Committee (CEC) and the Personal Conduct Committee.
 Hunt was instrumental in securing the NFL’s collective bargaining agreement in 2011, and he was one of six members of the NFL Committee on Los Angeles Opportunities.